VenusProtocol/venus-protocol-documentation/technical-reference/reference-token-converter/AbstractTokenConverter.md

 ### updateAssetsState

-This method updated the states of this contract after getting funds from PSR after settling the amount(if any) through privateConversion between converters
+This method updates the states of this contract after getting funds from PSR after settling the amount(if any) through privateConversion between converters

 ```solidity